 If you or a loved one has ever suffered a personal injury at work, you’re far from alone.
 The Bureau of Labor Statistics estimates that almost 3 million people experienced workplace injuries and illnesses in 2019.

 The fallout of these incidents can be stressful.
 Most people do everything they can to get quick financial compensation to cover their bills.
-However, it’s worth noting that accepting fast checks through workers’ compensation isn’t your only option when you’ve suffered a personal injury on the job.
+However, it’s worth noting that accepting fast checks through Workers’ Compensation isn’t your only option when you’ve suffered a personal injury on the job.

-Defining Personal Injury vs Workers’ Comp
+Defining Personal Injury vs Workers’ Compensation in SC

-When an injury happens at work, filing a claim for a personal injury vs a workers’ compensation claim depends on a number of different factors.
+When an injury happens at work, filing a claim for a personal injury vs a Workers’ Compensation claim depends on a number of different factors.
 To better understand when to file which type of claim, it helps to know the basic framework of each:

 You can file a personal injury claim if you were hurt in an accident that was someone else’s fault.
 Personal injury claims also cover negligence and misconduct, especially when these lead to physical or emotional suffering.

 While the most common types of physical injury cases are slip and fall incidents, physical injury law also extends to incidents like car accidents, medical malpractice, and wrongful deaths.
 Contact our South Carolina Slip and Fall Attorneys or Contact our South Carolina Wrongful Death Attorney for more information.

-You can file a workers’ compensation claim if you’ve suffered a physical injury at work.
+You can file a Workers’ Compensation claim if you’ve suffered a physical injury at work.
 However, unlike a personal injury claim, you will not need to prove that another party is at fault.
 Even if there is no negligence involved, or if the injury was your own fault in some way, you can still recover damages.

-State laws vary, but most workplaces are required to offer some type of workers’ compensation coverage.
+State laws vary, but most workplaces are required to offer some type of Workers’ Compensation coverage.
 This coverage is designed to protect employees when they’re hurt on the job.
-As a result, workers’ compensation payments will help cover the financial costs of an injury—from medical appointments to lost wages.
+As a result, Workers’ Compensation payments will help cover the financial costs of an injury—from medical appointments to lost wages.

 Given the basic definitions above, you might think that these two claims have no overlap.
-After all, shouldn’t you file a workers’ compensation claim anytime an injury happens at work?
+After all, shouldn’t you file a Workers’ Compensation claim anytime an injury happens at work?
 However, there are a few key nuances to keep in mind as you consider your legal options.

 Damages for Pain and Suffering